Milda85/UMI_parallel/README.md

 ## Performance and Testing

-`UMI_tools_parallel` has been thoroughly tested on Ubuntu 22.04.
+`UMI_parallel` has been thoroughly tested on Ubuntu 22.04.
 During these tests, it was observed that running the tool on systems with Solid State Drives (SSDs) significantly enhances the performance of `umi_tools extract`, and `umi_tools dedup` leading to faster processing times.
 However, when the tool is used with Hard Disk Drives (HDDs), the performance improvement is less pronounced.

 ## Disclaimer
 This tool is provided as is, without any warranty or guarantee of its performance.
 The user assumes full responsibility for the use of this tool and any associated data.
 The authors are not responsible for any damages or loss of data as a result of using this tool.